xragua/xraybinaryorbit/paper/paper.md

 ## Similar software

-Other software packages that can be applied to X-ray binary system analysis include **Stingray** [@2019ApJ...881...39H] and **HENDRICS** [@2018ascl.soft05019B], which focus on timing analysis of astronomical data. **Jaxspec** specializes in spectral analysis using Bayesian inference techniques.
+There are many software that can be applied to X-ray binary system analysis, including **Stingray** [@2019ApJ...881...39H] and **HENDRICS** [@2018ascl.soft05019B], which focus on timing analysis of astronomical data. **Jaxspec**, which specializes in spectral fitting  using Bayesian inference.
 On the other hand, **Astropy** [@astropy:2022] is a comprehensive package for general astronomy computations and data handling.
-In contrast, xraybinaryorbit is highly specialized, providing detailed insights into orbital modulations within X-ray binary systems.
-Each of these packages offers distinct tools, complementing one another based on the focus—whether it's timing, spectral, or orbital analysis.
+In contrast, **xraybinaryorbit** is highly specialized, providing detailed insights into orbital modulations within X-ray binary systems.

 ## Technical Details of Software Usage